faaabi93/mooc/README.md

 The repository for the Java Programming II course can be found [here](https://github.com/faaabi93/mooc-java-programming-ii).

+The certificate, which one gets after completing the course, can be seen and validated [here](https://certificates.mooc.fi/validate/07vootsiqj0d).

    ![enter image description here](https://buildingai.elementsofai.com/illustrations/logos/university-logo.svg)
 [The University of Helsinki](https://www.helsinki.fi/) is the oldest and largest institution of academic education in Finland.
 Through the power of science, the University has contributed to society, education and welfare since 1640.